tripledio/tripledio.github.io/about.md

    Often the wrong thing will be built, the code base will start looking like the monster of Frankenstein.
 All different pieces from different people patched together.
 Not what you wanted or paid for.
 Due to the nature of software it takes time for the negative effects of this to become visible.
 While in the mean time a lot of money is being spent, and wasted.

   Of course good teams do exist.
 Teams that work well and that can really deliver.
 This is something that usually takes a lot of time and effort.
-(And money) But when it is achieved it is hard to maintain.
-Usually when the project ends, the organization changes orthings get restructured,... people go their separate ways.
-The team changes, breaks down...
-And the battle can start again.

-   -- Start To rework --

-#### A lot of time and effort in creating good teams
-   A lot of companies recognize the cost of dysfunctional teams.
-They spend a lot of time and effort trying to create good teams that can deliver your software.
-Unfortunately this is not easy if the people in the teams have the wrong mindset.
-If they put their own or their own teams interests before that of their customer, the customer looses.
+(And money) A lot of companies recognize the cost of dysfunctional teams.
+That's why they spend a lot of time and effort trying to create good teams.
+But this is not an easy task.

--- End To rework --

-### Team as a service

-We started this company because we got tired of battling the same up hill battles year in, year out.
-Over the years we worked for many different firms with many different software engineers.
-We encountered a lot of excellent software professionals.
-Unfortunately they rarely have the chance to work together.
-With Triple D we hope to change this.
+  When it is achieved, it is also hard to maintain.
+The team culture is something must be consciously defended.
+So that it can survive organizational changes.
+In practice we have rarely encountered great teams that last more then a year.

 ### Our solutions